srblabotw69/Papaya/README.md

 ================

 Smart Contracts

-The following three smart contracts were modified where appropriate and then deployed to FEVM:
+The following three smart contracts were adapted from https://github.com/rk-rishikesh/DataDAO and then modified where appropriate:

 Deploying DataDAO...